Blairbuie Homestead

 Site of Blairbuie (First Edition of O.S. map for Perthshire, 1867)

-Up until 1871 the census returns show that three families were living and working at Blairbuie.
-In 1841, John McIntyre was a farmer of 15 acres, Alexander Stewart was a mason, and another Alexander Stewart was a wright who made spinning wheels.
-Two families might have lived in the 'L' shaped building, but more likely, the third family lived in the dwelling a hundred yards to the west of the other two buildings.
+One of these families probably lived in the dwelling a hundred yards to the west of the building which exist today.
 The large quantity of stone, as well as the remains of a gable end indicate that this was quite a substantial house.

 Ruins of the most westerly building map